packpaul/chess4net/Analyzer/ReadMe.txt

 studies and grandmaster games.

 Please send all bugs, questions, requests and suggestions to packpaul@mail.ru or packpaul1@gmail.ru

+Chess4Net Analyzer 2013.1
+- Tips of the day appearance fixed for Vista and above
+- .pos is not created if no base is selected fix

 Chess4Net Analyzer 2013.0
 - Support for Moves Tree DB